disorderedmaterials/dissolve/web/content/docs/procedures/expressions.md

 ## Overview

 Many node keywords accept mathematical expressions as input, rather than plain numerical values, allowing more complicated values to be calculated.
-This includes being able to reference named variables declared in, for instance, a [`Parameters`]({{< ref "parametersnode" >}}) node.
+This includes being able to reference named variables declared in, for instance, a {{< gui-node "Parameters" >}} node.

 ## Type Conversion